 The World Championship kicks off with the Play-In Stage.
-There, the best teams from emerging regions battle each other through a Bo1 double round robin group stage.
-As is the case with most Worlds matches, the competition is incredibly stiff, so only a third of emerging regions make it into the playoffs.
+There, the eight strognest teams from the emerging regions and the four weakest teams from the major regions battle each other through a Bo1 double round robin group stage.
+The competition is stiff, as only eight teams can make it into the playoffs.

-There’s no time to rest either, as every one of them has to play a Bo5 series against the worst lineups from major region to decide who’s going to advance further.
-Once the knockout stage concludes, the losers exit the tournament.
-As for the victors, they qualify for the Main Event.
+There’s no time to rest either.
+Every single team here has to play a Bo5 playoffs series against another Play-In lineup to decide who’s going to advance further.
+Once the dust settles, the losers are knocked out of the tournament, and the victors qualify for the Main Event.

 Worlds Main Event

 The competition reaches its peak at the World Championship Main Event.
 All 16 participating teams are split into four groups.
 No region can have more than one representative in a single group, so it’s common to have Chinese, European, North American, and South Korean powerhouses battling each other in the same group.

 Much like its Play-In counterpart, the Main Event group stage follows a Bo1 double round robin format, but the matches are much more competitive.
 After all, every team that made it here has shown it has what it takes to play the highest level of League of Legends.
 And now is the perfect opportunity to prove it.

 Only eight strongest League of Legends teams can qualify for the Worlds playoffs.
 This makes it that much more exciting when they clash in Bo5 matches to determine who’s going to advance through the tournament bracket.
 There are no second chances here, and every series is a do-or-die moment.
 With that, you get to see the explosive gameplay and immersive storylines that come from the best LoL teams fighting with their backs against the wall.